vinnymac/alyssaandvincent/content/projects/ourstory/index.md

 ---
-title: "Engaged"
+title: "Our Story"
 cover: "./engaged.jpg"
 date: "10.06.2018"
 eventdate: "05.28.2016"
 location: "Lake George NY"
-description: "Our engagement story"
+description: "Fate & Engagement"
 ---
+# Our Story

+Alyssa and Vincent were introduced by mutual friends in 2006 at a school play and realized that love at first sight really does exist even if you're only 15.

-# Engaged
+# Our Proposal

-Alyssa and I became engaged on the Prospect Mountain Trail that overlooks Lake George.
-We had a crowd, applause, and even a pup run by while I was proposing.
-We loved that day, but the 90+ degree whether was definitely not expected!
+Vincent came up to Albany to help Alyssa move May 28th, 2016.
+That same weekend they decided to take a hike on Prospect Mountain where Vincent proposed at a scenic overlook of Lake George.
+A crowd of onlookers cheered, a dog ran around, and Alyssa tried to get over her shock.

 ![Overlook Lake George](./view.jpg)